IXBOB/ixbob.github.io/changelog/map1.md

 ## Change log

+### 202201228-20221231 BED WARS - Created By IXBOB v1.2.2-beta.1 Change log
+<br/>✔1.
+Fixed the problem that the resource refresh point drop disappeared after changing the language to non-English (United States)
+<br/>✔2.
+Fixed the problem that sometimes the game mode is not adventure after the player enters the map for the first time
+<br/>✔3.
+Fixed some translation issues
+<br/>✔4.
+Player kills are now powered by tellraw
+<br/>✔5.
+Fixed the problem that bridge eggs may generate roads outside the map area
+<br/>✔6.
+Added experience bar countdown to game start
+<br/>✔7.
+Fixed the problem that the wool produced by the bridging egg did not match the color of the team
+<br/>✔8.
+Fixed the problem that there is no "20" in the countdown
+<br/>✔9.
+Deleted the sound of experience upgrade
+<br/>✔10.
+Fixed the problem that traps cannot take effect in v1.2.1
+<br/>✔11.
+Added "beep" sound effect for killing players
+<br/>✔12.
+Now the bed will automatically disappear after the bed self-destructs
+<br/>✔13.
+Optimized the actionbar of spectator players
+<br/>✔14.
+Optimized the use logic of experience bottles
+<br/>✔15.
+Updated lobby author player model textures
+<br/>✔16.
+Greatly optimized performance

 ### 202201119-20221224 BED WARS - Created By IXBOB v1.2.1-release Change log
 <br/>Improvements in this release compared to the last beta:
 <br/>✔1.
 The diamond blocks in the diamond spawn point and the emerald blocks in the emerald spawn point can no longer be destroyed